 Subterranean Termites live underground and in every state within the United States.
-But they are more predominant in warmer states like Missouri.
+But they are more predominant in warmer states like Missouri where they destroy wooden structures.

 Subterranean Termites travel to and from the ground via shelter tubes to their food source.
 You may find these shelter tubes made by subterranean termites on your foundation, walls, or wooden parts of your structure.

-Colonies can form and grow quickly.
-When they form underground, termites are very hard to spot.
+Colonies can form and grow quickly, which is why you need to find the colony as soon as possible.
+When they live underground, termites are very hard to spot.
 You may not even know you have them until you see the mud tubes or soft wood.
 You’ll probably never see the creatures themselves because they hide and move quickly.

 Subterranean termites live in huge colonies.
 They have three types of creatures that work in the colony to ensure its survival, including workers, soldiers, and swarmers.
 Their goal is to protect the queen and king.